kishandonga/Xamarin-GridView/README.md

 ### License

-`Xamarin-GridView` is released under the MIT license.
+`Xamarin-GridView` is released under the GPU license.